GiuliaMencarelli/Meat-Demand-Analysis/README.md

 The analysis uses two data sources:

-**1. Italian Household Budget Survey (HBS)** Micro-level data on household expenditure collected by ISTAT.
+**1. Italian Household Budget Survey (HBS)** Micro-level data on household expenditure collected by ISTAT, for the year 2023.
 Each row represents one household and contains monthly expenditure on individual food items, household size, region, survey weights, and demographic information on each household member.
-The data is publicly available from ISTAT at: [add direct link here]
+The data is publicly available from ISTAT at: https://www.istat.it/microdati/indagine-sulle-spese-delle-famiglie-uso-pubblico/

-**2. Regional retail price data (Osservatorio Prezzi)** Monthly average retail prices for meat products at the provincial level, manually collected from the Italian Ministry of Enterprise and Made in Italy's Osservatorio Prezzi e Tariffe (https://www.prezzi.it).
-Prices were recorded for each available province and food category, then cleaned and harmonised using the Python scripts described below.
+**2. Regional retail price data (Osservatorio Prezzi)** Monthly average retail prices for meat products at the provincial level, manually collected from the Italian Ministry of Enterprise and Made in Italy's Osservatorio Prezzi e Tariffe, at: https://osservaprezzi.mise.gov.it/prezzi/livelli/beni-e-servizi-di-largo-consumo Prices were recorded for each available province and food category, then cleaned and harmonised using the Python scripts described below.

 ---